-The questions you ask when hiring a web designer can impact the success of your website.
+There are 10 questions to ask when hiring a web designer that can impact the success of your website.

 Whether you’re creating a website for your business for the first time or you’re revamping an existing one, asking the right questions will help you make a hiring decision and ensure that your site turns out the way you want.

 But if you’re new to working with a web designer, you might feel lost.
 How do you know what to ask?
 How can you make sure you hire the person who’s right for the job?

 We put together a quick guide of 10 questions to ask when hiring a web designer to make sure that you’re on the same page and that you find the perfect fit!
 Read on to find out what to ask.